Eligibility requirements

 Selection process and criteria

-A&CI staff will identify preferred mentee applicants using these considerations:
+A&CI staff will identify and select applicants to participate using these considerations:

-- clear description and general viability of potential mentees’ artistic project, goal or challenge
+- clear description and general viability of potential mentors' knowledge-sharing abilities or mentees’ artistic project, goal or challenge

 - alignment of mentees’ specific project goals with mentors’ experiences and preferences